Residency Program

 The first year of orthopaedic surgery residency establishes the critical foundation of both orthopaedic and general surgical knowledge and skills.
 A strong foundation in patient evaluation, diagnosis, and surgical management sets the tone for continued growth throughout orthopaedic surgical residency and beyond.

 Intern year is structured to emphasize hands-on learning in a team setting.
-Residents are exposed to the breadth of orthopaedics, and will become proficient in settings as diverse as routine outpatient clinic visits to high-energy musculoskeletal injury and polytrauma.
+Residents are exposed to the breadth of orthopaedics and they will become proficient in settings from routine outpatient clinic visits to high-energy musculoskeletal injury and polytrauma.
 Residents learn to manage a large inpatient service, gain efficiency and competence in evaluating emergent and non-emergent consultations, perform bedside procedures and skeletal stabilization, and collaborate in inter-disciplinary care.
 Senior residents and attending surgeons provide constant guidance and feedback through dedicated conferences, radiology review, and discussion of treatment plans, ensuring appropriate understanding and application of core orthopaedic principles.
+Specifically at the James A. Haley VA, interns regularly scrub orthopaedic cases and begin to develop their surgical skils.

 PGY1 year is broken down as follows: